bbc/alephant/README.md

 Provide a simple example application so users can get up and running with the Alephant framework much more quickly and easily; as well as providing architectural diagrams and details for each individual Alephant gem.

+We will also aim to include information regarding the architectural pattern the Alephant framework is based upon.

 ## Supported Rubies

 - [MRI](https://www.ruby-lang.org/)